ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

 {NOTE: }

 * **Document Revisions** are snapshots of documents and their document extensions.
-   * Revisions can be created **automatically** for documents when the documents are created, modified, or deleted.
+   * Revisions can be created for documents **automatically** when the documents are created, modified, or deleted.
-   * A revision can also be crated [manually](../../document-extensions/revisions/overview#force-revision-creation).
+   * Revisions can also be created for documents [manually](../../document-extensions/revisions/overview#force-revision-creation).

     {INFO: }
-    The trail of revisions that is created for a document can be inspected to track the changes made in the document over time.
+    The trail of revisions created for a document can be inspected to track the changes made in the document over time.
     The document's live version can be reverted to any of its recorded revisions.